-The Edge browser is great and can be used to access Canvas just as effectively as any other browser though this is applicable for only Windows devices.
+The Edge browser is great and can be used to access Canvas just as effectively as any other browser though this is applicable for Windows devices only.

 Microsoft has also been doing a great job at updating the Edge browser regularly, while also adding new features to the browser as well.

-The IE also isn’t accorded as much attention within Microsoft as Edge, which makes it may not be the first choice for Canvas.
+Internet Explorer 11 isn’t given as much attention within Microsoft as Edge, which makes it not be the first choice for Canvas.